hms5232/laravel-swagger/README.md

 ## Why another package

-I just want to write a yaml file directly, and use Swagger UI serve/resolve docs.
+I just want to write a YAML file directly, and use Swagger UI serve/resolve docs.

 But exists projects are either using annotations or only supporting JSON (seems like bug, but does not fix.).